Skip to main content

 • Your texts get silently filtered.
 You think you sent "your car is ready" — the customer never got it.
 They call you.
 Or worse, they leave a bad review about communication.

 • You can't scale.
 Even if it works today at 10 texts/day, it won't work at 30+.
+The more commercial-pattern traffic the carrier sees on an unregistered number, the harder it gets blocked.

 What small businesses should do about 10DLC right now